leandrosansilva/toy_2048_prolog/README.md

 BTW, Dmeqo stands for *Dois Mil e Quarenta e Oito*, or something like that, which means *Two Thousands Forty Eight* in Portuguese.

+## How to run

+First of all install Swi-Prolog version 7.x and then run the *run.sh* script or compile the code with *make* and then execute the binary *dmeqo*.